pymor/pymor/docs/source/tutorial_optimization.md

 ## General output functionals

 So far, only a very limited {math}`L^2`-output functional has been used.
-Using {class}`~pymor.operators.constructions.OutputOperator` we can also optimize with respect to a more general output functional that may include constant, linear and bilinear terms.
+Using {class}`~pymor.operators.constructions.OutputFunctional` we can also optimize with respect to a more general output functional that may include constant, linear and bilinear terms.
 We construct our output in the following manner:

 ```{code-cell}
 const_vec = NumpyVectorSpace.from_numpy([9.])